austinsolomon/matrix3d-sphere-plane/README.md

-# procgenworld
+# sphere
-practicing with procedurally generated interactive world from prompt or image
+practicing with procedurally generated sphere world from prompt or image